hackhim18/badssl.com/README.md

 ## Server Setup

-Stock Ubuntu VM, DNS A records for `badssl.com.` and `*.badssl.com.` pointing to the VM.
+Stock Ubuntu VM, and DNS A records for `badssl.com.` and `*.badssl.com.` pointing to the VM.

 ### Testing and development